The Vitamin D Newsletter December 2009

 Thanks to those who volunteered!

-If your email address begins with A through E, you may have received my email asking for volunteers to help give feedback on our new website.
+If your email address begins with A through E, you may have gotten my email asking for volunteers to help give feedback on our new website.
 We were overwhelmed with the response, ten times more than we needed.
 Thank you.

 The reason for the request is that the Vitamin D Council has contracted with Minervation Ltd for $40,000 to build a new website over the next several years.
 We can only afford $1,000 per month so it will take three and a half years to pay them.
 However, the first version of the new site is scheduled to go up in the late fall of 2010.